 While each of these chonky models is pricey – the cheapest full-size Knight retails at £95 – it’s worth considering that a full, competitive army of Knights could consist of just three models, somewhat counterintuitively making it one of the less financially costly armies to collect.
 Taking into account the army’s relative strategic simplicity (move your massive robots forward and shoot stuff), Knights are actually one of the best 40k armies for beginners.

 Want to climb your Throne Mechanicum and start collecting these pseudo-chivalric behemoths?
 Check out our in-depth Warhammer 40k Imperial Knights army guide.

 These are the main, truly playable 40k armies under the banner of the Imperium of Man.
 There are a few other important groups – such as the Inquisition proper, Officio Assassinorum, Sisters of Silence, Titan Legions – for which you can collect models and include them in your Imperium tabletop army, which we will most certainly be covering in future guides, and there are countless other minor players we probably won’t.
 But, for now, farewell – and walk in the light of the God-Emperor.

-Now you’ve read about the bloated, bureaucratic neo-fascist theocracy that is humanity in the 41st millennium, it’ll soon be time to take a walk on the warped side: our Warhammer 40k Chaos factions guide is coming soon.
+Now you’ve read about the bloated, bureaucratic neo-fascist theocracy that is humanity in the 41st millennium, take a walk on the warped side with our Warhammer 40k Chaos factions guide.

-Or perhaps you want to meet the real extraterrestrials waiting for us among the stars (poison mandibles, rending claws and all?)
-In which case, keep your many eyes peeled for our upcoming Warhammer 40k Xenos factions guide.
+Or meet the real extra-terrestrials waiting for us among the stars (poison mandibles, rending claws and all) in our guide to the Warhammer 40k Xenos factions.